If we haven’t answered your question here, let us know.

 Below low are some common questions that we’re often asked.
 If you need additional information, then please call us at 800-870-1009.

 How do you deliver a portable storage container?

 Containers4Sale delivers your container to you on a tilt-bed truck or “roll-off.”
-The driver will back the trailer and lower the end of the container until it touches the ground then will pull straight out from under the container.
+The driver will back the trailer over your desired location and tip the trailer bed up lowering the end of the container until it touches the ground.
+The driver then drives straight out from under the container.
 Our representative will ask you if we should load the container with the doors facing to the cab or to the rear of the truck.
 You should make that decision based on the desired location of the container door at your site.

 How much space is needed for delivery?